fzuo/fzuo.github.io/docs/index.md

 - I will serve on the program committee of <a href="https://asiaccs2025.hust.edu.vn/">ASIACCS'25</a>.
 Please consider submitting your groundbreaking research.

-- I will serve on the program committee of <a href="https://eurosp2025.ieee-security.org/">EuroS&P'25</a>.
-We look forward to your submissions.
+- Building on the success of last year, the 2nd International Workshop on Edge Intelligence and Vehicular Networks will be held in conjunction with <a href="https://ieeemass2025.github.io/ieeemass2025/">MASS'25</a>.
+We look forward to seeing you in Chicago this October.

 ## Past Activities

 - Visited Flagstaff, Arizona, and presented our work at the 33rd CCSC Rocky Mountain Conference (Oct.
 18-19, 2024).

-- Successfully organized the International Workshop on Edge Intelligence and Vehicles Networks in conjunction with <a href="https://sites.google.com/view/ieee-mass-2024/home">MASS'24</a> at Seoul, South Korea (Sep.
+- Successfully organized the International Workshop on Edge Intelligence and Vehicular Networks in conjunction with <a href="https://sites.google.com/view/ieee-mass-2024/home">MASS'24</a> at Seoul, South Korea (Sep.
 23-25, 2024).

 - I received the RCSA travel grant for conference participations, 08/2024.